 Here you can find the Marketing Register Description, the Recruitment Register Description and the User and Usability Study Register Description.
 All of which have been created following the General Data Protection Regulation EU 2016/679.

 At Digitalist, we value the privacy of our customers, partners and other stakeholders.
 As a data controller, we need to collect and process personal data in order to provide all of our stakeholders with the best possible content.
-In particular, we process contact information of representatives of our corporate customers and of network members who use our blog platform.
+In particular, we process contact information of representatives and our corporate customers.
 We do the same with regard to potential customers.
 Personal data is any information that relates to an identified or identifiable individual, such as a name, email address and photograph.

 We process personal data related to all persons belonging to the aforementioned groups in accordance with this privacy notice and the applicable legislation.
 We may update the privacy notice as our operations develop and the legislation changes.